Taming-the-BEAST/Prior-selection/README.md

 <figure>
-	<a id="R0Prior"></a>
+	<a id="RePrior"></a>
 	<img style="width:50.0%;" src="figures/beast2_prior_R0dimension.png" alt="">
-	<figcaption>Figure 9: Specifying the {% eqinline R_0 %} prior.</figcaption>
+	<figcaption>Figure 9: Specifying the {% eqinline R_e %} prior.</figcaption>
 </figure>
 <br>

 Notice that the pop-up window allows one to specify not only the **Dimension** but also the **Minordimension**.
 If the parameter is specified as a vector of {% eqinline n %} entries, we only use the **Dimension** with input {% eqinline n %}.
 If the parameter is specified as an n x m matrix, we then use the **Minordimension** to specify the number of columns (m) the parameter is split into.
 In the birth-death skyline model, we use the parameter vector only, and thus the **Minordimension** always stays specified as 1.
+(In fact, **Minordimension** is only used very rarely in any BEAST2 model).

-After we have specified the prior for {% eqinline R_0 %}, the next prior that needs our attention is the **becomeUninfectiousRate**.
-This specifies, how quickly does a person infected with influenza recover.
-From our personal experience, we would say, it takes around one week to 10 days from the infection of the person to the recovery.
-This translates to the become uninfectious rate of 365/10=36.5 to 365/7 {% eqinline \approx %} 52.14 per year.
-Let us set the prior for become uninfectious rate accordingly.
+After we have specified the prior for {% eqinline R_e %}, the next prior that needs our attention is the **becomeUninfectiousRate**.
+This specifies how quickly a person infected with influenza recovers.
+From our personal experience, we would say, it takes around one week to 10 days from infection to recovery.
+Since the rate of becoming uninfectious is the reciprocal of the period of infectiousness this translates to a becoming uninfectious rate of 365/10=36.5 to 365/7 {% eqinline \approx %} 52.14 per year (recall that we specified dates in our tree in years, and not days).
+Let us set the prior for **becomeUninfectiousRate** rate accordingly.

->  Click on the arrow next to the **becomeUninfectiousRate** and change the value for the **M** (mean) of the default log normal distribution to 52 and tick the box **Mean In Real Space** to specify the mean of the distribution in real space instead of a log space ([Figure 10](#becomeUninfectiousPrior)).
+>  Click on the arrow next to **becomeUninfectiousRate** and change the value for **M** (mean) of the default log normal distribution to 52 and tick the box **Mean In Real Space** to specify the mean of the distribution in real space instead of log space ([Figure 10](#becomeUninfectiousPrior)).
 >

 <figure>